Hasan Özer

-Hasan Özer (born 1 October 1974) is a Turkish professional football manager and former player.
-He is the manager of Yeni Malatyaspor.
+Hasan Özer (born 1 October 1974) is a Turkish professional football manager and former player of Kurdish descent.

 Known for his acrobatic skills, he scored numerous bicycle kicks during his career, which he scored against Altay and Ankaragücü in 2002 and against Göztepe in 2003.

 Managerial career

 As a manager, he was primarily an assistant manager in many Turkish clubs, most notably at Gazişehir Gaziantep, where he did work as a caretaker from September to October 2013, before becoming the assistant manager in November of that same year.

-So far, as an actual manager, Özer was only in charge of Elazığspor from 2008 to 2009, until signing a two-year contract wuth Bosnian Premier League club Čelik Zenica, whose manager he became on 12 June 2019.
+So far, as an actual manager, Özer was only in charge of Elazığspor from 2008 to 2009, until signing a two-year contract with Bosnian Premier League club Čelik Zenica, whose manager he became on 12 June 2019.
 On 27 August 2019, he unexpectedly left Čelik, not stating the actual causes.